-“Bitsy Mystery Dungeon” by flowerditch, rarelikeaunicorn, Sarah Gould, Mozz, ruin, Emma Daues, becklespinax, Lenny Magner, Andrew Yolland, Natalie Clayton, Ian Martin, Dan Lance, William John Holly III, Mark Wonnacott, Kai20, Sergio Cornaga, pan, Em Lindqvist, David Mowatt, Brandon Thread, onion, Diana Taylor, marisol, Ash Gary, Ebeth, Skeleton Hugs, Grey Burnett, Sean S. LeBlanc, marzipan recognition alloy, Nicole Voec, wyvy, Peter Februar, teri & lumpen.
+“Bitsy Mystery Dungeon” by flowerditch, rarelikeaunicorn, Sarah Gould, Mozz, ruin, Emma Daues, becklespinax, Lenny Magner, Andrew Yolland, Natalie Clayton, Ian Martin, Dan Lance, William John Holly III, Mark Wonnacott, Kai20, Sergio Cornaga, pan, Em Lindqvist, David Mowatt, Brandon Thread, onion, Diana Taylor, marisol, Ash Green, Ebeth, Skeleton Hugs, Grey Burnett, Sean S. LeBlanc, marzipan recognition alloy, Nicole Voec, wyvy, Peter Februar, teri & lumpen.

 “This game is the result of a massive collaboration on the amazing Bitsy Discord.
 34 separate bitsyfolk each created a room.
 The project was built as an “exquisite corpse” – every room was constructed separately, and while variables were shared between participants to allow cross-room gameplay, the final layout of the maze was randomised.”